Chetan0403-zz/US-Mass-Shootings-Data-Visualization-using-R/README.md

 ### A. Overall trends: Number of shootings and victims from 1970s to today

 Pretty evident from the trend that over the last decade or two, number of incidents have been on the rise.
+The spike in 2017 comes from the latest shooting of October 02 in Las Vegas
 ![Trends](figures/Trend-shootings-victims-v2.png)